Skip to content

 4. Daily tax-loss harvesting runs automatically on taxable accounts

-5. Direct indexing kicks in at $100,000+, buying individual stocks instead of ETFs for deeper tax savings
+5. Direct indexing kicks in at $100,000+, buying individual stocks for deeper tax savings

 6. The platform rebalances using cash flows to minimize taxable events